Frogrilla/MonkeTunes/README.md

 <details>
 <summary> <b> Custom Maps: </b> </summary>
-To make your map support the music computer - add a GameObject to the scene with the name "MT_CustomMapLocation" - for best results use the <a href="https://github.com/Frogrilla/MonkeTunes/blob/main/MT_Computer.obj">model provided</a> in this repo with a scale of (.5f, .5f, .5f).
+To make your map support the music computer - add a GameObject to the scene with the name "MT_CustomMapLocation" - for best results use the <a href="https://github.com/Frogrilla/MonkeTunes/blob/main/MT_Computer.obj">model provided</a> in this repo.
 You should also know that the computer is parented to the location in your map so if you want it to be animated go for it.

 ![MonkeTunes_CustomMaps](https://user-images.githubusercontent.com/40333513/176285676-3dbc63da-7142-47f4-b04a-9192b8fde36b.gif)